All Episodes

 But he says drawing conclusions with a randomized control group is difficult.

-Yeah, we would be best if we could all have large randomized trials before supporting widespread use.
+And of course, the American medical community, the Food and Drug Administration, yeah, it would be best if we could all have large randomized trials before supporting widespread use.

-And what they're finding is they noticed coronavirus that those patients weren't having there were no rheumatoid arthritis patients.
+And what they're finding is they noticed coronavirus, that those patients weren't having, there were no rheumatoid arthritis patients.

 There were no lupus patients coming in to get treated.